Cluster

 Configuration:

-- No additional nodes are required.
+No additional nodes are needed.

 2. Multi-Node Setup: